bernie-skipole/indipydriver/docs/source/usage/example2.rst

             match event:
                 case getProperties():
                     await event.vector.send_defVector()
-                case newNumberVector(devicename='Thermostat', vectorname='targetvector'):
+                case newNumberVector(devicename='Thermostat',
+                                     vectorname='targetvector') if 'target' in event:
                     # Set the received value as the thermostat target and also set
                     # it into the vector, and send it back to the client
-                    if 'target' in event:
                     newtarget = event['target']
                     # The self.indi_number_to_float method converts the received string,
                     # which may be in a number of formats to a Python float value.
 This
                     # is set into the ThermalControl object
                     try:
                         target = self.indi_number_to_float(newtarget)
                     except TypeError:
                         # ignore an incoming invalid number
                         pass
                     else:
                         # set this new target into the ThermalControl object
                         control.target = target
                         # and set the new target value into the vector member, then
                         # transmits the vector back to client, with vector state ok
                         event.vector['target'] = control.stringtarget
                         # vector.state can be one of 'Idle','Ok','Busy' or 'Alert'
                         # sending 'Ok' informs the client that the value has been received
                         event.vector.state = 'Ok'
                         await event.vector.send_setVector()

         async def hardware(self):
             "Run the hardware"